 The less-lethal launcher is a launching platform that uses a 37mm or 40mm rubber "baton" generally at distances around 10-20 yards.
 It is designed to be used on extremities such as arms or legs, similar to a handheld wooden baton, and is effective in suppressing events or incidents where the use of lethal force is not an appropriate response.
-Public Safety currently deploys the less-lethal launcher in patrol vehicles and reserves the 40mm launcher for SWAT operations.
+Public Safety currently deploys 40 mm less-lethal launchers in patrol vehicles and for SWAT operations.